-- Download the Contrast agent directly from the Contrast API.
-This works for both hosted and onpremises instances of Contrast. - You need an account (service or user) to access the API. - Use the silent installer to install the agent via the command line (page 73), after downloading the agent.

-You can find your credentials by viewing your organization and personal keys (page 223).
+- 1. Download the Contrast agent directly from the Contrast API.
+This works for both hosted and on-premises instances of Contrast. - You need an account (service or user) to access the API. - 2.
+Use the silent installer to install the agent with command line, after downloading the agent.
+You can find your credentials by viewing your organization and personal keys (page 380).

-Agent upgrade service (page 80)
+Agent upgrade service (page 119)